x94fujo6rpg/AzurLaneFleet/README.md

 Compatibility with other browsers is unknown

 ## Update
+**2021-05-21**
+- fix `allow duplicate` `thick frame` not work on Firefox
+- fix stuck when image cache not found
+- update error message when indexedDB is unavailable

 **2021-05-20**
 - no longer use cookie, all setting now save in localStorage
   so the settings work in local environment too